comsatsTaha/crud-and-frontend-generator/README.md

 # 🛠️ CRUD & Frontend Generator

-A Laravel + Vue 3 starter kit with a custom Artisan command that scaffolds full-stack CRUD operations — including backend (Model, Migration, Controller, Requests, Routes) and frontend (Vue/Inertia pages styled with Tailwind CSS + shadcn-vue) — from a single command.
+A Laravel + Vue 3 application that scaffolds full-stack CRUD operations through a **visual dashboard** — no terminal commands, no manual file creation.
+Fill in your model details, drag and drop your fields, and let the generator do the rest.

 ---

 ## ✨ Features

-- **One-command CRUD scaffolding** via a custom `php artisan` command
+- **Visual dashboard** — generate CRUD entirely from the browser
+- **Drag & drop field builder** — add, reorder, and configure fields visually
+- **Field types & relationships** — define column types and model relationships through the UI
-- **Backend generation**: Model, Migration, Form Requests, Resource Controller, and Routes
+- **Backend generation** — Model, Migration, Form Requests, Resource Controller, and Routes
-- **Frontend generation**: Vue 3 + Inertia.js pages (Index, Create, Edit, Show) with Tailwind CSS
+- **Frontend generation** — Vue 3 + Inertia.js pages (Index, Create, Edit, Show) with Tailwind CSS
 - **shadcn-vue components** out of the box for polished, accessible UI
 - **Laravel 12** with PHP 8.2+ support
 - **Vite + TypeScript** for fast frontend development